Often, GP registrars and prevocational doctors spend so much time helping others that they neglect their own health.

 Who to talk to if you have wellbeing concerns:

-- There are government-funded services available to support medical professionals.
-This includes free helplines and online resources.
+There are many services available to support medical professionals, including free helplines and online resources.

 If you're a prevocational doctor, your GP ambassador can provide peer-to-peer support.
 For serious wellbeing concerns, please a professional service — there are government funded services available.